So You Want to be a Doctor?

 You will normally apply for your residency in your final year of medical school, there is usually an interview and a tour of the facility where you will be based.
 Having visited a number of opportunities you rank them in order of your preference, meanwhile, the places you have visited will rank all of the people that they have interviewed.
 There is then a process to match those applying for a residency with available residency opportunities.

-As outlined above the period of a residency depends on what area you wish to specialise in, family practice, internal medicine and paediatrics are normally three years while specialties such as surgery and urology are usually longer.
+As outlined above the period of a residency depends on what area you wish to specialize in, family practice, internal medicine, and pediatrics are normally three years while specialties such as surgery and urology are usually longer.

-For some, a post-residency may be required to gain further training into particular sub-specialties such as geriatric or vascular medicine.
-Post residency training can last from one to three years.
+For some, a post-residency may be required to gain further training in particular sub-specialties such as geriatric or vascular medicine.
+Post-residency training can last from one to three years.

 The good news is that you can expect to be paid.
-Once again, the area you specialise in will influence how much you are paid but according to the American Medical Association, first year residents were paid an average salary of between $40,000 and $50,000 a year in 2012.
+Once again, the area you specialize in will influence how much you are paid but according to the American Medical Association, first-year residents were paid an average salary of between $40,000 and $50,000 a year in 2012.
 Those in their second and third year are normally paid more.

-As a resident you will be responsible for assessing patients, performing medical examinations, attending patent rounds and performing treatments and diagnostic procedures.
-Additionally, you should expect to prescribe treatments and perhaps assist surgical procedures or respond to emergencies.
+As a resident, you will be responsible for assessing patients, performing medical examinations, attending patient rounds, and performing treatments and diagnostic procedures.
+Additionally, you should expect to prescribe treatments and perhaps assist with surgical procedures or respond to emergencies.

-Before you can legally practice medicine you will need to be licenced by the state you intend to work in, each state has its own requirements.
-Most will expect at least 1 year of residency and the completion of a board certification exam in your area of medical speciality.
+Before you can legally practice medicine you will need to be licensed by the state you intend to work in, each state has its own requirements.
+Most will expect at least 1 year of residency and the completion of a board certification exam in your area of medical specialty.

 So that’s it, four years of undergraduate education, four years of medical school followed by your residency years and you are a fully qualified doctor.
 In the next article, I will be turning the focus onto the UK and exploring the steps required to qualify there.